avyaktam/ImageChef/README.md

     python imagechef.py

-Or by executing the provided batch file, if you're on Windows:
+Or by executing the provided batch file, if you're on Windows

-    start imagechef.bat